Troubleshoot the Microsoft Dynamics AX Intelligent Data Management Framework (IDMF) [AX 2012]

 Archive and purge schedules fail if the database or log files become full.
 These schedules require a significant amount of free database and log space, depending on the volume of data you archive or purge.
 By default, the purge and archive schedules process 100,000 records in a batch.
 Reduce the batch size to decrease the database and log space required when a schedule processes a batch.
 Follow these steps to configure the batch size:

-Using Notepad, open AXDataManagementSchedulerService.exe.config from the installation folder of the Data Management Framework.
-The default path of the installation folder is C:\Program Files\Intelligent Data Management Framework for Microsoft Dynamics AX.
+Using Notepad, open AXDataManagementSchedulerService.exe.config from the installation folder of IDMF.
+The default path of the installation folder is C:\Program Files\Microsoft Dynamics AX Intelligent Data Management Framework.

-To decrease the batch size for an archive schedule, locate the configuration key BatchSizeForPurge <add key="BatchSizeForArchive" value="100000" />, and change the key value to a smaller number.
+To decrease the batch size for an archive task, locate the configuration key BatchSizeForPurge <add key="BatchSizeForArchive" value="4000" />, and change the key value to a smaller number.

-To decrease the batch size for a purge schedule, locate the configuration key BatchSizeForPurge <add key="BatchSizeForPurge" value="100000" />, and change the key value to a smaller number.
+To decrease the batch size for a purge schedule, locate the configuration key BatchSizeForPurge <add key="BatchSizeForPurge" value="4000" />, and change the key value to a smaller number.

 You must carefully determine the location and initial size of data and log files for the archive, production, management, and production replica databases.
 Be sure that the initial size is sufficient for optimal performance and future growth.
 For more information about database configuration, see Planning database configuration for Microsoft Dynamics AX and the Microsoft Dynamics AX Performance team's blog.